claus-e-andersen/clanElectrons/README.md

 subshells of the material in question.

 We provide the material parameters to the functions using a list called dat (see dat.H2O and dat.graphite given below).
-Some of the important parameters for the "exact" Sternheimer model are dat$fvec, dat$Evec and dat$nc.
+Some of the important parameters for the "exact" Sternheimer model are dat$fvec, dat$Evec and dat$nc:

-fvec is a vector with electron occupation levels per subshell (number of electrons / Z).
+- fvec is a vector with electron occupation levels per subshell (number of electrons / Z).

-Evec is a vector of the same length as fvec with binding energies in eV.
+- Evec is a vector of the same length as fvec with binding energies in eV.

-nc is the number of conduction electrons per atom.
+- nc is the number of conduction electrons per atom.
 For an insulator, nc = 0.
 In the example with graphite (see below), we set nc = 1.

 ## Binding energies and sub-shell occupation levels
 The atomic data required for the density effect computations can be found in the book by Carlson (1975, see above) starting page 337: Appendix 1